 Pictures, shapes, SmartArt, diagrams and WordArt can be assigned to the following roles:

 This setting means that the concerned element is handled according to the information delivered by Word.
-In case of a figure this is normally the role Figure.
+In the case of a figure this is normally the Figure role.
 Do not forget to add an alternative text.

 Figure